 For Intel Workstation CPUs:

 - LGA 2066 for 10th Gen Intel Core Extreme processors like the Intel Core i9-10980XE

-The number after LGA tells you how many contact pads the CPUs has and how many corresponding pins the motherboard CPU socket has.
+The number after LGA tells you how many contact pads the CPU has and how many corresponding pins the motherboard CPU socket has.

 AMD has Started Using LGA based CPUs as well

-Most of the newer workstation and server grade AMD CPUs have started to utilize the LGA based surface mounting technique.
+Most of the newer workstations and server-grade AMD CPUs have started to utilize the LGA-based surface mounting technique.

-The latest workstation grade Ryzen Threadripper and Ryzen Epyc server based CPUs use the sTRX4 and the SP3 socket respectively both of which are LGA4094 sockets.
+The latest workstation grade Ryzen Threadripper and Ryzen Epyc server-based CPUs use the sTRX4 and the SP3 socket, respectively, which are LGA4094 sockets.